ngs-docs/2016-adv-begin-python/README.md

 * This workshop being live-streamed and recorded.
 * Goals: show you the tools, work through them, provide foil for questions.
 * We have a [Code of conduct](http://software-carpentry.org/conduct/)
+* If you don't have a working Python install you can use [this](http://mybinder.org/repo/ctb/2016-mybinder-inflammation)

+## Data and problem

+* we'll be counting Ns - it's going to be very exciting!
+* we'll be using `this FASTQ file of data <https://github.com/ngs-docs/2016-adv-begin-python-source/raw/master/ecoli_ref-100k.fq.gz>`__
+* you can download it directly with `curl -L -O https://github.com/ngs-docs/2016-adv-begin-python-source/raw/master/ecoli_ref-100k.fq.gz`

 ## Code reuse and modules